Zitzeronion/Swalbe.jl/README.md

 ## How to **support and contribute**

-First of all leave a star if you like the idea of the project and/or the content of the package.
+Leave a star if you like the idea of the project and/or the content of the package.
-Second you can support the project by actively using it and raising [issues](https://github.com/Zitzeronion/Swalbe.jl/issues).
+You can support the project by actively using it and raising [issues](https://github.com/Zitzeronion/Swalbe.jl/issues).
-Help is always very welcome, if you want to contribute open a [**PR**](https://github.com/Zitzeronion/Swalbe.jl/pulls) or raise an [issue](https://github.com/Zitzeronion/Swalbe.jl/issues) with a feature request (and if possible with a way how to include it).
+Help is always very welcome, if you want to contribute open a [PR](https://github.com/Zitzeronion/Swalbe.jl/pulls) or raise an [issue](https://github.com/Zitzeronion/Swalbe.jl/issues) with a feature request (and if possible with a way how to include it).
-Feel free to DM me on [Twitter](https://twitter.com/Zitzero) if you have questions, I try to answer them all timely.
+Feel free to DM me on [Twitter](https://twitter.com/Zitzero) if you have questions, I will try to answer them all timely.

 ## **Status** of the Package